This article goes over everything you need to know about crypto in 2020.

 Bittrex Referral Code: 4KR-KYJ-BQG

 For any assets held here you gain interest or “Yield” much like an APY % from a traditional saving account.
 However, they gain at much higher rates, from 2% to 20%.
 There are three large companies in this space, crypto.com, Blockfi, and Celsius.network.
 These companies are less proven, but do give you return for holding your crypto with them.
-My personal preference is Celsius as they give in-kind payouts weekly, which means any crypto I hold with them increases slowly overtime.
-They also don’t lock your crypto with them so I can withdraw at anytime.

 This is where all the recent activity has been in the crypto space.
 I’m a bit skeptical about the longevity of many of these projects.
 I highly recommend not investing much money in this sector as I think it is a bubble that will pop.
 That said, there are some bright spots here that could definitely change the world we live in.
 While the practical application of these aren’t quite as refined as I like it is still worth paying attention to.
 The concepts here are revolutionary, but I expect some bumps in the road along the way.